 Carrington learned to dance in the traditional Métis style and plays the fiddle before she started school.
-With Li Jigeurs Mechif Cultural Troupe, she preformed and taught around the Kootenays, volunteering her time throughout the years.
-At these events, she not only taught the dance steps but also provided the audience with historical information about the dances, the troupe and the metis people and their origin.
-Some of the events that she has performed at are annual Louis Riel Days, Canada Day, Olympic Ceremonies, Multicultural Festivals and the Tenth Annual MNBC Annual General Meeting.
-She also attended Michif Camp for three years, and helped to teach what she learned at workshops.
+With Li Jigeurs Mechif Cultural Troupe, she performed and taught around the Kootenays, volunteering her time throughout the years.
+At these events, she not only taught the dance steps but also provided the audience with historical information about the dances, the troupe, and the Métis people and their origin.
+Some of the events that she has performed at are annual Louis Riel Days, Canada Day, Olympic Ceremonies, Multicultural Festivals, and the Tenth Annual MNBC Annual General Meeting.
+She also attended Michif Camp for three years and helped to teach what she learned at workshops.

 Carrington is currently the community Youth Representative for Métis Nation Columbia River Society, she is a gracious, interested and valued member of the Board.
 She attends the meetings, travels to Regional Youth events, and is currently planning an elder’s gathering that will be hosted by local youth.

-Carrington faces challenges in her life, and succeeds despite them.
+Carrington faces challenges in her life and succeeds despite them.
 Her younger sister was born with a heart issue.
 She required extensive medical care, including a heart transplant at the age of three.
-She will soon be on the waiting list for her second heart, and now has diabetes.
-Her sister’s need have very often needed to come first, taking Carrington’s parents out of town for extended periods of time.
+She will soon be on the waiting list for her second heart and now has diabetes.
+Her sister’s need has very often needed to come first, taking Carrington’s parents out of town for extended periods of time.
 Thankfully, she has Kokum Davene to care for her.
 These challenges have required Carrington to mature and become the beautiful person she is, but it has rarely been easy.